DevExpress/devextreme-documentation/concepts/05 UI Components/Lookup/00 Getting Started with Lookup/35 Enable Pagination.md

-You can enable pagination of the Lookup component.
-This feature is intended to render the Lookup items.
-If the item data is remote, pagination allows to load items by parts to speed up the Lookup's working process.
+Pagination allows Lookup to *render* items in batches.
+When data is remote, the component can also *load* items in batches if the server can partition data.
 Follow the steps below to enable this functionality:

 1. Set the DataSource's [paginate](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#paginate) property to **true**.